We know we all want to live in a home that’s organized. Cluttered homes create stress, depression and even fatigue! Who needs that?

 Only own what fits in the space you have.
 Not one thing more.
 Everything you own needs it’s own dedicated spot.

-Like all the kitchen utensils in a pot by the oven.
+Try putting all the kitchen utensils in a jar by the stove.
 Or all your makeup in a small tray organizer.
 Toys in a trunk.
 Clothes folded in drawers or closet organizers.
 Keep them in a designated spot.

 When you know where to find things, life is simpler.
 You’ll spend less time and energy looking for your stuff, and less money buying stuff to replace what you forgot you have.
 We all do it!